jonathan-tessier/jonathan-tessier.github.io/README.md

 #### Candidate for a Master of Mathematics (Applied Math) at the University of Waterloo (2022).

 ## Research
 #### My current research interests concern the stability of various flows in Geophysical Fluid Dynamics (GFD) and Magnetohydrodynamics (MHD).
-The bulk of my research experience has been the numerical study of the Shallow-Water equations and it's MHD counter parts.
+The bulk of my research experience has been the numerical study of the Shallow-Water equations, the Quasi-Geostrophic equations, and their MHD counter parts.

 ## Publications
 #### Tessier, J., Castro-Folker, N., Poulin, F. J., & Stastna, M. (2021).
 Anisotropy in faraday instabilities of a shallow conducting fluid.
-135(3), 34001. doi:10.1209/0295-5075/ac1779
+EPL (Europhysics Letters), 135(3), 34001. [doi:10.1209/0295-5075/ac1779](https://iopscience.iop.org/article/10.1209/0295-5075/ac1779)

 ## Figures and Simulations
 #### Nonlinear Evolution of an Unstable Bickley Jet